Nowcasting using regression on signatures: Theory

 \subsection{Continuous time state-space models}

-In order to treat variable timings of observations, it is natural to embed the discrete-time model in a continuous-time framework.
-As pointed out elsewhere, \textit{``[a]lthough missing observations can be handled by a discrete time model, irregularly spaced observations cannot.
+We wish to work with irregular and mixed frequencies.
+In order to treat timings of observations that are variable, it is natural to embed the discrete-time model in a continuous-time framework.
+As pointed out in \citet{harvey1990forecasting}, p.479, \textit{``[a]lthough missing observations can be handled by a discrete time model, irregularly spaced observations cannot.
 Formulating the model in continuous time provides the solution.
-Furthermore, even if the observations are at regular intervals, a continuous time model has the attraction of not being tied to the time interval at which the observations happen to be made.''} (\citet{harvey1990forecasting}, p.479.
-See also \citet{bergstrom1984hoe}.)
-The most natural continuous-time extension of the Kalman state-space model is the Kalman--Bucy filter\footnote{For a detailed study of these equations, and derivation of the filter, see for example \citet{bain2008fundamentals} (whose notation we broadly follow) or \citet[Chapter 22]{cohen2015stochastic}.}.
-As in the discrete time setting, we assume a hidden process $Y$ and observed process $X$.
-We assume a ground truth of the form
+Furthermore, even if the observations are at regular intervals, a continuous time model has the attraction of not being tied to the time interval at which the observations happen to be made.''} (Also see \citet{bergstrom1984hoe}.)
+The most natural continuous-time extension of the Kalman state-space model is the Kalman--Bucy filter.\footnote{For a detailed study of these equations, and derivation of the filter, see for example \citet{bain2008fundamentals} or \citet[Chapter 22]{cohen2015stochastic}.} As in the discrete time setting, assume a hidden process $Y$ (this is the economic variable we are interested in, e.g. current GDP) and observed process $X$.
+In this case, assume the ground truth is of the form